Hellens

-Hellens Manor, also known as Hellens House or simply Hellens and located in the village of Much Marcle in Herefordshire is one of the oldest dwellings in England, primarily composed of Tudor, Jacobean and Georgian architecture, but the foundations date from the 12th century, with some elements older still.
+Hellens Manor, (also known as Hellens House or simply Hellens), is a historic house located in the village of Much Marcle in Herefordshire, England.
+It is one of the oldest dwellings in England, being composed primarily of Tudor, Jacobean and Georgian architecture but with foundations dating from the 12th century.

 History

-Earl Harold Godwinson was Lord of Merkelan, (Much Marcle) which included Hellens, from 1057 until his death as king at the battle of Hastings.
-Thereafter William the Conqueror gave the manor to his Standard Bearer Walter de Lacey.
-He awarded the Tythes to the monastic houses of Sainte Marie de Cormeilles and to Sainte Marie de Lyre in France.
+Earl Harold Godwinson was Lord of Merkelan (Much Marcle), which included Hellens, from 1057 until his death as King at the Battle of Hastings in 1066.
+Thereafter William the Conqueror gave the manor to his standard bearer Walter de Lacy.
+He awarded the tythes to the monastic houses of Cormeilles Abbey and to Lyre Abbey in France.
 The whole was worth £30, an impressive sum for a Domesday Book village.
 By 1096 the manor had been granted to the de Balun family.
-The de Baluns were later to witness the signing of the Magna Carta.
+The de Baluns were later to witness the signing of Magna Carta.

-Hellens, or Heliun, as it was then called, is first specifically mentioned in 1180, by which time the de Baluns had been created Lords of the Manor.
+Hellens, or Helyons, as it was then called, is first specifically mentioned in 1180, by which time the de Baluns had been created Lords of the manor.
 In 1275 Sir Walter de Balun married Lord Roger Mortimer's sister Yseult (Isolde), and when Walter died she married Sir Hugh Audley.
 Their effigies can be seen in the parish church.
-Both of them, with Yseult's brother Roger, his mistress, Isabella queen of England, and the future Edward III, her son, are reputed (Gloucester Records office) to have waited in the great hall at Hellens for the Great Seal of England, delivered to them by William le Blount, on 26 November 1326.
+Both of them, with Yseult's brother Roger, his mistress, Isabella of France, and the future Edward III of England, her son, are reputed to have waited in the great hall at Hellens for the Great Seal of England, delivered to them by William le Blount, on 26 November 1326.
 The Seal had been reclaimed from King Edward II, then imprisoned in Monmouth Castle.
 Mortimer and the queen are considered to have arranged for the brutal murder of the king in Berkeley Castle.

-In 1337 Hugh Audley was created Earl of Gloucester, by virtue of his marriage to Margaret de Clare, granddaughter of Edward the first, and widow of Piers Gaveston, Edward the Second's favourite (Kathryn Warner, Edward 11, chapter two).
+In 1337 Hugh Audley was created Earl of Gloucester, by virtue of his marriage to Margaret de Clare, granddaughter of Edward I, and widow of Piers Gaveston, Edward the Second's favourite.
 Hugh Audley died in 1347, and ownership of the Manor passed to his nephew, Sir James Audley, hero of the Froissart Chronicles, warrior at Crecy and Poitiers, boon companion to Edward the Black Prince, and a founding Knight of the Garter.